2.7.- Writing a story

 The good thing about B1 Preliminary writing tasks is that you can always organise them in the same way.
 It is a little bit like a good cooking recipe because it works every time.

-A good story usually has a beginning, a main part and an ending.
-The main part is the most important one so you want make it longer than the other parts.
+A good story usually has a beginning, a main part and, an ending.
+The main part is the most important one so you want to make it longer than the other parts.
 Most of the time, we get to a structure that looks like this:

 Of course, you might have three main part paragraphs, but in most tasks the structure with only two works very well.